The Ring of Allaire

-The Ring of Allaire is a novel by Susan Dexter published in 1981.
+The Ring of Allaire is a fantasy novel by American author Susan Dexter, the first volume in her Winter King's War series.
+It was first published in paperback by Del Rey / Ballantine in October 1981, and reprinted by the same publisher in November 1982.
+The first British editions were issued in hardcover and paperback by Collins and Fontana, respectively, in June 1987.
+The first ebook edition was published by the author in June 2012.
+The book was reissued as a trade paperback by CreateSpace in July 2012.
+The novel has also been published in German.

 Plot summary

 The Ring of Allaire is a novel in which a young apprentice wizard must complete the quest of his master to rescue a princess imprisoned long ago by the ice-lord, after the master is killed.

 Reception

 Greg Costikyan reviewed The Ring of Allaire in Ares Magazine #12 and commented that "competently written, but with nothing new to say [...]
 Light entertainment.
 So, now what?"